cadonuno/extractallfindings/README.md

-**Credit to Ricardo P for this script**

-Gets count of ALL findings for all available application profiles.
-Also includes latest scan names and dates.
+Gets ALL findings for an application profile.

 *Note*: This script requires Python 3!